ciberado/aws-security-notes/02-VPC/README.md

 * Elastic Load Balancers are a managed service (patched and mantained by AWS) providing load balancing capabilities
 * Application Load Balancer is the flavour designed to be used by most web applications
 * ALB can be deployed in the public subnets of the VPC, from where they can reach the resources existing in the private subnets
+* Remember: ALB public IPs **are not static** and will change with time.
+Use Network Load Balancer if you are in the need of fixed IPs

 ## Instances and Relational databases